November 9, 2022

 Some companies offer bonuses or financial incentives for completing a whole 13-week contract or signing a contract extension with the same hospital.
 These financial details should be clearly listed in the contract, outlining the requirements for receiving the bonus.

-Travel agencies will typically reimburse for traveling to the location (up to a certain amount of money) or even offer reimbursement for CEUs, license renewal, or purchasing scrubs for the assignment.
+Travel agencies will typically reimburse for traveling to the location (up to a certain amount of money) or even offer reimbursement for CEUs, any travel nursing licenses, or purchasing scrubs for the assignment.
+If you're contracted with a per diem nurse staffing firm, make sure to ask about this too!

-A travel assignment may boast a high weekly rate.
-It’s important to get the specific breakdown of how that rate of pay.
+A travel assignment may boast a high weekly rate with direct deposit payroll.
+It’s important to get a specific breakdown of how that rate of pay.
 The rate of pay is made up of the hourly rate and the housing stipend.
 The reason travel nurses end up making such large amounts of money (besides a high hourly rate) is the tax-exempt housing stipend.
-Working as a travel nurse far enough away from your tax home allows a tax free housing stipend in addition to the high hourly rate.
+Working as a travel nurse far enough away from your tax home allows a tax-free housing stipend in addition to the high hourly rate.

 The overtime rate, holiday rate, and any other financial rates should be listed.
 Look through the contract to determine if there is a shift cancellation fee.
 This can be applied if a nurse calls out sick for a shift or for any other reason.
 This may be a small fee of $8 per day, in addition to the lost income from not working that shift.
 There should also be details regarding penalties for ending a contract early.